Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Computing accuracy bounds in applied inverse problems

 \subsubsection{Numerical experiments for computing the average kernel size}

-For the inverse problem of fluorescence microscopy \eqref{eq:samplingmicro} any method providing an estimator of $\hat{\Theta}$ is an approximate inverse map $\hat{\Theta}: \mathcal{M}_2 \rightarrow \mathbb{R}^5$ taking noisy measurements $w \in \mathcal{M}_2$ as input and producing approximations to the location and background photon flux and particle photon emission rate $\Theta$, $\phi(w) = \hat{\Theta}$.
-We adapt the algorithm for allocating samples to the feasible sets Algorithm \ref{alg:feasset} for the particular forward model of fluorescence microscopy \eqref{eq:forwardmicro}.
-In particular, the condition of assigning samples to feasible sets $F(\Theta,e)= w(\Theta,e)$, is met by obtaining MCMC samples where the noise samples are within the desired noise model.
-Details on the MCMC sampling are given in Section \textbf{SM} $2.3$.
+For fluorescence microscopy \eqref{eq:samplingmicro} any method providing an estimator of $\hat{\Theta}$ is an approximate inverse map $\hat{\Theta}: \mathcal{M}_2 \rightarrow \mathbb{R}^5$ taking noisy measurements $w \in \mathcal{M}_2$ as input and producing approximations to the location and background photon flux and particle photon emission rate $\Theta$, $\phi(w) = \hat{\Theta}$.
+We adapt the algorithm for allocating samples to the feasible sets Algorithm \ref{alg:feasset} for the particular forward model of \eqref{eq:forwardmicro}.
+The condition of assigning samples to feasible sets $F(\Theta,e)= w(\Theta,e)$, is met by obtaining MCMC samples where the noise samples are within the noise model.
+Details on the MCMC sampling are given in Section \textbf{SM} $3.3$.
 We use samples from four imaging set-ups, where the different set-ups $\{A_1,A_2,A_3,A_4\}$ correspond to different background photon fluxes and particle photon emission rates.
 The best set-up is $A_1$, which has a low background photon flux and a high particle photon emission rate, and the worst is $A_4$.
-Using these samples, we apply Algorithm \ref{alg:feasset} and Algorithm \ref{alg:avker} to compute the average kernel size and the root mean squared error (RMSE) loss for different estimators from these simulated localization microscopy datasets.
+Using these samples, we compute the average kernel size using Algorithm \ref{alg:feasset} and the RMSE loss for different estimators.
 For each set-up $\{A_1,A_2,A_3,A_4\}$ we consider $K=25$ different noisy measurements $\{w_k\}_{k=1}^{25} \subset \mathcal{M}_2 = F(\mathcal{M}_1\times\mathcal{E})$.
 For each example measurement, we approximate the feasible sets with $N(25) = 1501$ MCMC samples.
-We use a pseudo-norm, which is the $\ell_2$ norm composed with the projection onto the first two spatial components $\pi_{1,2}(\Theta) = \Theta_{x,y} =(x,y)$, to compute the average kernel size as in \eqref{eq:lowerboundogboiz}.
-We compute the RMSE loss $\mathcal{L}(\mathcal{D},\phi,2)$ from \eqref{eq:empiricalerror} for the mean, median, maximum a posteriori, and maximum likelihood estimators to validate the lower accuracy bound in part $(i)$ of Theorem \ref{thm:lowerboundapprx}.
+We use a pseudo metric induced by a pseudo-norm - the $\ell_2$ norm composed with the projection onto the first two spatial components $\pi_{1,2}(\Theta) = \Theta_{x,y} =(x,y)$.
+To validate the lower accuracy bound of Theorem \ref{thm:lowerboundapprx}, we compute the RMSE loss $\mathcal{L}(\mathcal{D}_M,\phi,2)$ from \eqref{eq:empiricalerror} for the mean, median, maximum a posteriori, and maximum likelihood estimators on the input datasets and the output datasets of Algorithm \ref{alg:feasset} in Table \ref{tab:lossfscm}.
 The scatter plots of the RMSE against half the average kernel size in Figure \ref{fig:estimatorvskerfscm_mic} validate Theorem \ref{thm:lowerboundapprx} for each measurement and microscope set-up.
-Moreover, the mean and median estimators are consistently optimal and within the accuracy bounds of Theorem \ref{thm:lowerboundapprx}, $(ii)$.
-Additionally, we compute the RMSE on the input datasets and the output datasets of Algorithm \ref{alg:feasset} in Table \ref{tab:lossfscm}.
-Table \ref{tab:lossfscm} shows that the loss remains consistently in the same range for different set-ups and estimators across the input datasets and the output datasets of Algorithm \ref{alg:feasset}.
+The mean and median estimators are consistently optimal and within the accuracy bounds of Theorem \ref{thm:lowerboundapprx}.
 A convergence study of the number of samples in the feasible set is provided in Figure \textbf{SM} $2$.